-An Income Share Agreement can unlock possibilities that a traditional loan isn’t capable of.
-It gives those without the means the power to pursue the education they’ve always wanted, ensures they get a career at the end of it, protects them in case they lose that job, and helps schools and online programs fill seats that would otherwise be empty.
+An Income Share Agreement (ISA) can unlock possibilities that a traditional student loan isn't capable of.
+It gives those without the financial aid the power to pursue the education they've always wanted, ensures they get a career at the end of it, protects them in case they lose that job, and helps schools and online programs fill seats that would otherwise be empty.
 Sound pretty great right?

 However, ISAs have one major issue: They have a bit of a PR problem and there are two big reasons for that.

 For one, ISAs are still a fairly new financing model for most people and are relatively unknown.
 In fact, A 2017 American Enterprise Institute study of 400 college and high school students and parents found just 7% of students and 5% of parents even knew ISAs existed.

 The second reason they tend to be obscure is because they are so different from federal loans or any other financing model and that can make them seem intimidating.
 Many people have no idea what an Income Share Agreement is let alone how they work.